tehomic/blog/docs/_posts/2023-11-04-light-of-life.markdown

 <bref>John 1:4 ESV</bref>
 In him was life, and **the life was the light** of men

+<bref>John 1:9 ESV</bref>
+The true light, which give light to everyone, was coming into the world.

+Jesus **is** the spiritual light of God, the Light of Life which means this verse could be stated equivalently : The true light, which gives **life** to everyone, was coming into the world.

 <bref>John 8:12 ESV</bref>
 Again Jesus spoke to them, saying, “I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the **light of life**.”